rhinolabs/boilr/packages/boilr/README.md

 ## Automatic Error Schema Generation

-Boilr automatically adds error response schemas to your Swagger documentation.
+BoilrJs automatically adds error response schemas to your Swagger documentation.
 By default, all routes include a 500 (Internal Server Error) response schema, but you can customize this behavior:

 ### Global Configuration